oppahansi/better_imports/README.md

   # Flag to use to run a dry run without changing files
   dry_run: false

- # Flag to use the dart formatter after sorting imports
-  dart_fmt: true

   # Folder names used for collecting dart files
   folders: